Worldline effective field theory of inspiralling black hole binaries in presence of dark photon and axionic dark matter: Conservative dynamics of binary black holes in a theory of ALP and ULV

 \subsection{The pure scalar sector}

-The contributing terms in this case is simply given by expanding the 3rd and 4th term of the Lagrangian mentioned in (\ref{2.11}).
+The contributing terms in this case are simply given by expanding the 3rd and 4th terms of the Lagrangian mentioned in (\ref{2.11}).
 The non-relativistic decomposition of the action is given by,

-Note that all the interaction terms except the last one will contribute to the effective action at the order of $L\,v^4$, i.e. of 2PN order.
+Note that all the interaction terms except the last one will contribute to the effective action at the order of $L\,v^4$, i.e., of 2PN order.
 The last term in (\ref{4.24}) corresponds to scalar-graviton interaction at 1PN.
-There are two diagrams contributing to 1PN effective action that comes from the 3-point vertex as shown in Fig.~(\ref{fig:my_label}).
-Next, we give the details of amplitudes corresponding to these diagrams.
+There are two diagrams contributing to the 1PN effective action that comes from the 3-point vertex, as shown in Fig.~(\ref{fig:my_label}).
+Next, we give the details of the amplitudes corresponding to these diagrams.

-\begin{itemize} \item The amplitude corresponds to the diagram in Fig.~(\ref{fig5aa}) with the bulk interaction vertex $\int d^4 x \,\Tilde{\psi}\varphi\varphi(x)$ where two scalar fields are contracted with the same worldline:
+\begin{itemize} \item The amplitude corresponds to the diagram in Fig.~(\ref{fig5aa}) with the bulk interaction vertex $\rmint d^4 x \,\Tilde{\psi}\varphi\varphi(x)$ where two scalar fields are contracted with the same worldline:

-In (\ref{4.25}), $\text{Ei}(z)=-\int_{-z}^{\infty}dt\,\frac{e^{-t}}{t}$ is the exponential integral function. \item The amplitude corresponds to the diagram in Fig.~(\ref{fig5bb}) with the bulk interaction vertex $\int d^4 x \,\Tilde{\psi}\varphi\varphi(x)$ where two scalar fields are contracted with two different worldlines:
+In (\ref{4.25}), $\text{Ei}(z)=-\rmint_{-z}^{\infty}dt\,\frac{e^{-t}}{t}$ is the exponential integral function. \item The amplitude corresponds to the diagram in Fig.~(\ref{fig5bb}) with the bulk interaction vertex $\rmint d^4 x \,\Tilde{\psi}\varphi\varphi(x)$ where two scalar fields are contracted with two different worldlines:

 In (\ref{4.26}), $\beta(m;r)$ has no closed form expression.
 It's nature is shown in Fig.~(\ref{lastfig}) in Appendix~(\ref{App1}). \end{itemize}